 Nivolumab plus chemotherapy as standard first-line treatment option for patients with advanced gastric and oesophageal cancers

-At ESMO 2021, Dr. Janjigian presented updated results of the randomised, phase III CheckMate 649 trial evaluating nivolumab plus chemotherapy as a first-line treatment option for patients with advanced gastric or gastro-oesophageal junction cancer or oesophageal adenocarcinoma.
-In addition, the first results of the nivolumab plus ipilimumab vs. chemotherapy arms of this study were discussed.
+At ASCO GI 2022, Dr. Shitara presented expanded efficacy, safety and subgroup analyses of the randomised, phase III CheckMate 649 trial, evaluating nivolumab plus chemotherapy as a first-line treatment option for patients with advanced gastric or gastro-oesophageal junction cancer or oesophageal adenocarcinoma.
+With longer follow-up, nivolumab plus chemotherapy continued to demonstrate a clinically meaningful improvement in efficacy versus chemotherapy alone.

 CheckMate 649 study design